nguyenhuutukhtn/offer_list_clean_architecture/README.md

 # Offer Listing Mobile App

-This project is a lightweight mobile application that demonstrates full-stack development skills, including frontend and backend development, database management, and API integration.
+This project is a lightweight application that demonstrates full-stack development skills, including frontend and backend development, database management, and API integration.

 ## Architecture

-The project follows a clean architecture approach and consists of two main components:
+The project follows a clean architecture approach and consists of three main components:

 1. Mobile App (Flutter)
    - Uses clean architecture with layers: presentation, domain, and data
    - Implements BLoC pattern for state management

+2. Web Frontend (Flutter Web)
+   - Shares codebase with the mobile app
+   - Served via Nginx in Docker

-2. Backend (Express.js with MongoDB)
+3. Backend (Express.js with MongoDB)
    - RESTful API for offer management
    - MongoDB for data storage